-A faculty flower fund will be established to acknowledge significant events in the lives of faculty, administrators, and others so designated by faculty.
+A faculty Flower Fund will be established to acknowledge significant events in the lives of faculty, administrators, and others so designated by faculty.
 In instances of sickness, passing of relatives, births, or other significant events, acknowledgement is made by the sending of flowers or appropriate gifts.
-The fund is controlled by the Vice Chair of the Faculty Council.
-Faculty members are encouraged to donate ten dollars per semester to maintain the account.
+The fund is controlled by the vice chair of the FC.
+Faculty members are encouraged to make a donation each academic year to maintain the account.